insomenia/ccshare/README.md

 - Press **[C]** to clear the screen
 - Press **[Q]** to quit
 - New prompts are displayed as they are detected
-- File changes are tracked in real-time
+- File changes are tracked and displayed in real-time
+- Shows the latest 10 modified files with timestamps
+- Displays total count of prompts and file changes

+**Note**: File change diffs may not be fully captured in watch mode.
+For complete file change tracking, use the regular `ccshare` command after your Claude Code session.

 ### Load and Execute Shared Prompts